gentilmente/mehimro-docs/docs/desarrolladores/architecture/data-model.md

 FOR ALL
 USING (
   class_id IN (
-    SELECT id FROM classes WHERE teacher_id = auth.uid()
+    SELECT id FROM classes WHERE id IN (
+      SELECT class_id FROM class_users
+      WHERE user_id = auth.uid()
     )
+  )
 );
 ```

-- Teachers limited to their classes.
+- Teachers limited to their classes via class_users association.
 - Assessments/variables/sessions inherit class-based isolation.
 - Foreign key constraints guarantee referential integrity.